vuejs/docs/src/guide/component-custom-events.md

 })
 ```

-We can check `modelModifiers` object keys and write a handler to change the emitted value.
-In the code below we will capitalize the string:
+Now that we have our prop set up, we can check the `modelModifiers` object keys and write a handler to change the emitted value.
+In the code below we will capitalize the string whenever the `<input />` element fires an `input` event.

 ```html
 <div id="app">